 It protects the rights of the people to bear arms for protection & recreation and the right to self-defense.

 It prohibits the government from allowing soldiers to temporarily reside in private homes during peacetime without getting the house owner’s permission.

 The Fourth Amendment to the US Constitution

 It protects people and private properties from unreasonable searches or seizures by the government without probable cause.
 Hence, it protects from traffic stops, police raids, wiretapping, and racial profiling.

 The Fifth Amendment Rights

-It imposes the idea of the dew process of law and protects the people accused of crimes by giving them right against self-incrimination and imprisonment.
-Hence, the authorities cannot hold a person to answer for a crime unless a grand jury starts the indictment.
+It imposes the idea of the due process of law and protects the people accused of crimes by giving them the right against self-incrimination and imprisonment.
+Hence, the authorities cannot hold a person to answer a crime unless a grand jury starts the indictment.
 Also, they cannot conduct the trial for the same offense twice and take away property without just compensation.

 The Sixth Amendment Rights

-It provides additional protections to people accused of crimes such as the right to a public trial, the right to a lawyer, the right to an impartial jury, and the right to know who your accusers are and the nature of the charges and evidence against them.
+It provides additional protections to people accused of crimes, such as the right to a public trial, the right to a lawyer, an impartial jury, and the right to know who your accusers are and the nature of the charges and evidence against them.